MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 * Understand who needs visibility, what they need to see, and how it should be visualized based on their roles and responsibilities.

-At the heart of operations management, your IT enterprise needs to establish centralized governance and strict delegation over approaches to build, operate, and manage IT services.
+At the heart of operations management, your IT organization needs to establish centralized governance and strict delegation over approaches to build, operate, and manage IT services.

 ## High level requirements